chrisly42/cajon-plugin/README.md

 creating extractor functions just for testing purpose was a bit too tedious).

-This plugin adds support for referencing these fields (so you can ctrl(/cmd)-click on the string to go to the definition) and also allows safe refactoring on the fields (refactoring a getter method without a corresponding field will not work correctly right now).
+This plugin adds support for referencing these fields (so you can ctrl(/cmd)-click on the string to go to the definition) and allows safe refactoring on the fields (refactoring a getter method without a corresponding field will not work correctly right now) too.

 ## Usage